 Lower labor costs

-In many lower-cost states, contractor and subcontractor rates are more affordable, which reduces framing, roofing, electrical, and finish costs.
+In lower-cost states, contractor and subcontractor rates are more affordable — reducing framing, roofing, electrical, and finish costs significantly.

 Simpler codes and permits

-States with less complex code requirements and fewer local restrictions can reduce pre-construction costs and shorten project timelines.
+States with less complex code requirements and fewer local restrictions reduce pre-construction costs and shorten project timelines by weeks.

 Less expensive site work

-Flat lots, fewer climate-related challenges, and lower infrastructure costs can make excavation, foundation work, and utility hookups much cheaper.
+Flat lots, fewer climate-related challenges, and lower infrastructure costs make excavation, foundation, and utility hookups much cheaper.